 Section 80DDB: Deduction for Medical Expenditure on Self or Dependent Relative

-A deduction Rs.
-40,000/- or the amount actually paid, whichever is less is available for expenditure actually incurred by resident taxpayer on himself or dependent relative for medical treatment of specified disease or ailment.
+A claim of Rs.
+40,000 or the amount actually paid, whichever is less is available for deduction to a resident individual or HUF.
+The expense should have been made on self or dependent relative for medical treatment of specified disease or ailment.

 Deductions for Person suffering from Physical Disability